SejongCoconuts/23-2_photometry/pipe_master/README.md

 There seems to be some issue in fitting simplePL and curved PL on data.
 We tried to fix the problem but we failed to do so yet.

+The PL functions are in method_simLC.py and can be modified therein.